adamgreen/rugrover/README.md

 When I first started pursuing robotics as a hobby back in the late 1990s, one of the first books I read was ["Mobile Robots: Inspiration to Implementation" by Joseph L. Jones and Anita M. Flynn](https://www.amazon.com/Mobile-Robots-Inspiration-Implementation-Second/dp/B0087P7X2S).
 I just read it again recently and the core lessons covered by the book are just as useful today as they were back at that time even though some of the technology discussed is now a bit out of date.
 The mechanical, electrical, motor physics, and behavior based programming topics covered are all still relevant.
 The Motorola 68HC11 microcontroller and Interactive C programming language are examples of some of the more dated topics.

 After reading the book for the first time, I ordered one of the [Rug Warrior Pro kits](http://www.robotbooks.com/rug_warrior.htm) and assembled it.
-I enjoyed putting it together but never did a lot of experimentation with it as I never really got one of the wheel encoders to work properly as it seemed to pick up noise from the motor as erroneous encoder tick counts.
+I enjoyed putting it together but never did a lot of experimentation with it as I never really got one of the wheel encoders to work properly.
+It seemed to pick up noise from the motor as erroneous encoder tick counts.

 ![My original Rug Warrior Pro](photos/20210304-01.jpg)